Internet interaction principles from Seth Godin – 10 principles he published in September 2016. They are excellent guiding principles for all times.

 - This link will take you to a page where you have to click on another link to open an RTF file, the Word format that is safe for all to open.

-- Gaucha Translations rates for translation work
+- Gaucha Translations rates

 - Gaucha Translations model contract updated February 2017